ShaneMillar96/FitBuddy/README.md

     Members ||--o{ Leaderboards : appears_in
 ```

-### Users:
+### Members:
-Represents the individuals using the FitBuddy system, such as gym members or administrators.
-Each user has a unique role and credentials to access the platform.
+Represents the gym members using the FitBuddy system.
+Each user has a username and password to access the platform.

 ### Affiliates:
 Represents gym affiliates registered within the FitBuddy platform.
-Each affiliate manages its own set of workouts, equipment, and users.
+Each affiliate manages its own set of workouts, equipment, and members.

 ### Workouts:
-Represents specific workout sessions created by users or affiliates.
-Each workout belongs to a workout type and may include multiple exercises.
+Represents specific workout sessions created by members.
+Each workout belongs to a workout type and results.

 ### Leaderboards:
-Represents rankings for a specific workout based on user scores.
-Tracks score types, values, and positions for users.
+Represents rankings for a specific workout based on member results.
+Tracks score types, values, and positions for members.

 ### Comments:
 Represents user-generated comments on workouts, enabling interaction and feedback within the community.